 A variety of projects and programs are required to meet the complex transportation needs of Northern Virginia.
-With 109 new projects and a net increase of 72 projects since the 2017 TransAction Plan, this TransAction Plan update includes 424 regionally significant projects and programs.
+With 111 new projects and a net increase of 72 projects since the 2017 TransAction Plan, this TransAction Plan update includes 424 regionally significant projects and programs.
 These projects do not include regional projects that are already fully funded, which are included in the No-Build assumptions for 2045, including the Silver Line Metrorail extension to Loudoun County, the opening of the Potomac Yard Metrorail Station, and extensions to the I-495 Express Lanes from Route 267 into Maryland.
-These 424 projects and programs would cost an estimated \$74.9 billion (in \$2021).
+These 424 projects and programs would cost an estimated \$74.9 billion (in 2021 dollars).
 Approximately \$29 billion of this cost estimate is attributed to 25 projects that extend beyond Northern Virginia, requiring funding and implementation in partnership with external jurisdictions and agencies.

-Inner circle is number of projects.
+TransAction Project Primary Mode Types Inner circle is number of projects.
 Outer circle is cost of projects.
-2% 1% 9% 1% 12% 13% 59% 27% 4% 45% Bike/Ped Technology TDM Roadway Parking HOV/HOT Interchange/Intersection Transit
+2% 1% 9% 1% 1% 1% 12% 13% 59% 27% 4% 45% Bike/Ped Technology TDM Roadway HOV/HOT Interchange/Intersection Parking Transit